 - a) A student who obtains the minimum aggregate as determined from time to time by the Senate and who in each course obtains the minimum mark, as determined from time to time by the Senate, may be granted credit in all the courses in her/his curriculum. - b) A student who obtains the minimum aggregate but who fails to obtain the minimum mark in one or more courses may nevertheless be granted credit in all the courses in her/his curriculum.
-In deciding whether or not to grant credit in terms of this rule, the Senate may: - i) require such a student to present himself/herself for an oral or other additional assessment in one or more or all of the courses in which s/he has failed to obtain the minimum mark, ii) permit such a student to present herself/ himself without further attendance for a supplementary examination in one or more or all of the courses which s/he has failed to pass except in the following courses:
+In deciding whether or not to grant credit in terms of this rule, the Senate may: - i) require such a student to present himself/herself for an oral or other additional assessment in one or more or all of the courses in which s/he has failed to obtain the minimum mark, - or - ii) permit such a student to present herself/ himself without further attendance for a supplementary examination in one or more or all of the courses which s/he has failed to pass except in the following courses:

 AFRL1003A Elementary IsiZulu Language and Culture IA

 AFRL1005A Elementary Sesotho Language and Culture IA

+APES1002A introduction Physiology & Environmental Sciences i

+CHMT2029A Practical Physical Metallurgy

-CHMT2018A Practical Metallurgy
+CHMT2030A Practical Extractive Metallurgy

 CHMT3004A Chemical Engineering Laboratory

 CHMT3044A Process Design Principles A

 CHMT3045A Process Design Principles B

 CHMT3048A Process and Materials Design I

 CHMT3049A Process and Materials Design II

 CHMT4003A Metallurgical Design

 CHMT4004A Research Project

 CHMT4009A Chemical Engineering Design

 CHMT4019A Chemical Engineering Research Project

 COMS2004A Data Structures and Algorithms

 ELEN3017A Electrical Engineering Design

 ELEN3018A Economics of Design

 ELEN3020A Professional Practice and Software Development

 ELEN4000A Electrical Engineering Design II

 ELEN4002A Electrical Engineering Laboratory

 ELEN4011A Information Engineering Design

 ELEN4012A Information Engineering Laboratory

-GEOL1006A Geology IA

-GEOL1007A Geology IB

-GEOL3051A Ore Body Modelling

-GEOL2027A Geology for Civil Engineers II
+FEBE1000A Introduction to the Engineering Profession

+FEBE1002A Engineering Analysis and Design IA

+FEBE1004A Engineering Analysis and Design IB

 HIST1011A Global Encounters and Contemporary Realities 1A

 INTR1012A The International Relations of South Africa and Africa

 MCBG1000A Introductory Molecular and Cell Biology I

 MECN3030A Operations Research

 MECN4028A Design Support and Intelligence Systems

 MECN2005A Mechanical Engineering Laboratory I

+MECN2010A/

+MECN2016A (PT) Introduction to Materials Science and Engineering

 MECN3040A Aeronautical Engineering Investigation

 MECN3004A Industrial Engineering Design

 MECN3038A Aeronautical Engineering Design

 MECN3042A Industrial Engineering Investigation

 MECN3041A MECN3012A Mechanical Engineering Investigation Mechatronics I

 MECN3039A Mechanical Engineering Design

 MECN4005A Design Project

-MECN4005A ΰ,

-Research Project
+MECN4005A MECN4006A Research Project

-MECN4015A Business Studies
+MECN4000A MECN4015A Business Studies

 MINN2018A Digital Technologies and Mine Data Analytics

 MINN2020A Computer Programming for Mining

+MINN2020A MINN2022A Professional Development

-MINN3017A Computerised Mine Design
+MINN2022A MINN3017A Computerised Mine Design

-PHIL1002A Introduction to Ethics I

-MINN2022A Professional Development

 MINN3020A Water, Energy and the Environment

-MINN4014A Mine Design
+Mine Design

-MINN4015A Project Report
+MINN4015A PHII 1002A Project Report Introduction to Ethics I

+Introduction to Ethics I com the Faculty of Humanities as electives in the first year

+COLUCIONSES LARELLI CONTRACTOR OF FUTURATIONS AS ELECTIVES IN THE HIST VEA

-and courses taken from the Faculty of Humanities as electives in the first year of study iii) require such a student to attend an additional period of instruction in one or more of the courses which s/he has failed to pass and to be assessed during and at the end of this additional period in which event the provisions of Rule G13.3 regarding satisfactory participation shall apply.
+and courses taken from the Faculty of Humanities as electives in the first year of study $% \left({{{\rm{T}}{{\rm{T}}}}{{\rm{T}}}} \right)$ or iii) require such a student to attend an additional period of instruction in one or more of the courses which s/he has failed to pass and to be assessed during and at the end of this additional period in which event the provisions of Rule G13.3 regarding satisfactory participation shall apply.